Air-XII/RPGSave_Trainer/readmeEN.md

 ## Intro

 Archive modifier, which supports most games made with RPGMaker engine.
-The archive format should be **".rpgssave"** , otherwise it may not be supported.
+The archive format should be **".rpgssave"** , otherwise it may not be supported, Internet connection is required.

 Transferred from a master in CSDN.